-Learners will explore music from various styles, cultures, and historical periods.
-Students will be introduced to music literacy and musical elements such as melody, rhythm, harmony, form, and texture while increasing listening comprehension and appreciation towards different types of music.
+Students will explore music from various styles, cultures, and historical periods.
+You will be introduced to music literacy and musical elements such as melody, rhythm, harmony, form, and texture while increasing listening comprehension and appreciation towards different types of music.
+There are a lot of performing opportunities where you will learn how to play different types of instruments and perform in the school concerts to showcase your learning.

-As well, participants will learn to apply their understanding through music composition and make connections to music for stage and screen and music for public entertainment by integrating music technology.

-Students will explore music technology for the iPad to create music and sound design for animation, cartoons, and video games.
+As well, participants will learn to apply their understanding through music composition and make connections to music for stage and screen by integrating music technology.
+Students will also explore music technology for the iPad and computer to create music and sound design for animation, cartoons, and video games.